 Then we return for free time to enjoy the resort amenities and another Dead Sea float.
 Book a spa appointment for this afternoon if you're interested.
 Another magnificent dinner at the resort tonight.

 Day 8 (Oct 25) Transfer to Jerusalem (Thursday)

 We begin with another bountiful breakfast, packing the van and then tootling a few miles up the coastal mountain road to Qumron where the Dead Sea Scrolls were discovered.
 We continue before turning toward Jerusalem.
 Where we may stop for a steep hike (or hire a donkey) to see the monastery clinging to a cliff side a.k.a. "the Valley of the Shadow of Death" and where Jesus' temptation is said to have occurred.
 You'll have a chance to meet some Bedouin peddlers who sell their wares at the top of the cliff.
-Another 25-30 minutes of van time as we "go up to Jerusalem" and read the Songs of Ascent (Psalms 121-136) together just as they did in the ancient days.
-We will unload and check into our VRBO apartment and have some settling in free-time while Kim returns the van, or come along and walk back 2-3 kilometers with spectacular views of Jerusalem.
+Another 25-30 minutes of car time as we "go up to Jerusalem" and read the Songs of Ascent (Psalms 121-136) together just as they did in the ancient days.
+We will unload and check into our VRBO Boutique Apartment and have some settling in free-time.
 We will go to a local-favorite restaurant for dinner and explore Ben Yahuda Street shopping and local life in the evening.

 Day 9 (Oct 27) Jerusalem Underground Day (Friday, erev Shabbat)